Kotelnich: Fossil resource

+21st century

+2024 oil infrastructure attack

+The Rosrezerves' Zenit oil depot in Kotelnich—a large petroleum tank farm installation of the Russian State Reserve—was attacked and set ablaze by a Ukrainian Armed Forces drone strike on 28 August 2024, during the Russian invasion of Ukraine.
+This was the first attack on the region since the start of hostilities, and is deep in inland Russia, over 1200 km from the Ukrainian border.
+Ukrainian General Staff officially acknowledged the attack the next day.
+Kirov Oblast Governor Alexander Sokolov said that "Russian air defenses shot down two drones while three others "fell" and started a fire near the Zenit facility.

 Administrative and municipal status

 Within the framework of administrative divisions, Kotelnich serves as the administrative center of Kotelnichsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Kotelnich—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Kotelnich is incorporated as Kotelnich Urban Okrug.